-The rising tempo of cannon fire and musketry echoing from the North Valley as the light brigade did the unthinkable could be clearly heard by the men of the 1st and 4th Chasseurs d’Afrique.
-They were part of the 1st Cavalry Brigade psoitioned in dead ground largly out of sight of the action, but even if they could not see much once the British cavalry had passed into the valley proper, they could hear the colossal bombardment of 5 batteries of Russian guns and see the smoke rising and shells bursting over the brim of the hills.
+The rising tempo of cannon fire and musketry echoing from the North Valley could be clearly heard by the men of the 1st and 4th Chasseurs d’Afrique.
+They were part of the 1st Cavalry Brigade psoitioned in dead ground largly out of sight of the action, but even if they could not see much once the British cavalry had passed into the valley proper, they could hear the colossal bombardment of the five batteries of Russian guns, see the smoke rising and the shells bursting over the brim of the hills.
 They had been inactive since they had come up.

-The splendidly dressed Chasseurs in red and blue cloth casquettes de afrique, red baggy booted overalls, tight blue jackets and mounted on beautiful Arab and Barb horses, officers prominent by their black and silver braid, red kepi’s and waxed moustache’s, did look a splendid sight, as they had moved into position were they waited and listened to the British bang away to contain the Russians, and take back their Redoubts.
-Now the order had come to mount and the prospect of action now hovered ominously before them.
-One of the authors of the charge of the light brigade; Captain Louis Edward Nolan, 15th Hussars attached to the Headquarters Staff, then lying dead at the opening of the valley with a shard of shrapnel embedded in his chest, his arm still outstretched and mouth open in the unfinished scream, had commented favourably on the Chassuers, as opposed to his own men writing on the 26th of September “The French Chasseurs d’Afrique… are ever at hand for a reconnaissance an escort or an attack, though few in the French army and & therefore hard worked (these men) have their horses in perfect condition whilst our horses look wretched & are so weak that they can hardly raise a canter”
+The Chasseurs were dressed splendidly.
+In red and blue cloth casquettes de afrique, red baggy booted overalls, tight blue jackets and mounted on beautiful Arab and Barb horses.
+The officers were prominent by their black and silver braid, red kepis and waxed moustaches.
+They did look a splendid sight, as they had moved into position were they waited and listened to the British bang away to contain the Russians.
+Now the order had come to mount and the prospect of action hovered ominously before them.
+One of the authors of the charge of the light brigade; Captain Louis Edward Nolan, 15th Hussars attached to the Headquarters Staff, then lying dead at the opening of the valley with a shard of shrapnel in his chest, his arm still outstretched and his mouth open in an unfinished scream, had commented favourably on the Chassuers.
+This as opposed to his own men, writing on the 26th of September “The French Chasseurs d’Afrique… are ever at hand for a reconnaissance an escort or an attack, though few in the French army and & therefore hard worked (these men) have their horses in perfect condition whilst our horses look wretched & are so weak that they can hardly raise a canter”

-Positioned where the Woronstov road rises onto the Sepoune ridge after descending from Causeway Heights and bisects the valley floor, the brigade consisted of four squadrons each of the 1st and 4th, both battle hardened regiments, some 1,290 sabres strong, they now waited to see if they would be deployed.
+Positioned where the Woronstov road rises onto the Sepoune ridge after descending from Causeway Heights and bisects the valley floor, the brigade consisted of four squadrons each of the 1st and 4th.
+Both were battle hardened regiments, and in total numbered some 1,290 sabres strong, they now waited to see if they would be required to act.

-D’Allonville, had been a commander of Spahis in Algeria, he had charged with at their head at Smalah where he had won the officer cross of the Legon d’Honneur, which now shone on his chest.
-He had charged again at the same victorious charge at Isly where Morris had come to grief and had had the honour of taking the Moroccan Guns.
+D’Allonville, had been a commander of Spahis in Algeria, he had charged at their head at Smalah where he had won the officer cross of the Legon d’Honneur, now shining on his chest.
+He had charged again at the same victorious charge at Ivry where Morris had come to grief and had had the honour of taking the Moroccan Guns.

-When he arrived at his brigade the order quickly went out that the fourth would do duty, the officers where given his intention, to move forwards and descend the slope and drive the Russian guns, now enfilading the retreating British, off the opposing heights.
+When he arrived at his brigade the order quickly went out that the fourth would do duty, the officers where given his intention, to move forward and drive off or capture the Russian guns now enfilading the retreating British.

-None of this grit was evident to Brevet Colonel Lord George Paget of the 4th Light Dragoons, who was one of the men now returning from the fools errand of a charge down the North Valley.
-Powder stained and pale with his mind reeling from concussion and ears ringing, he was not in the best of moods as he rode out of the valley, using the flat of his sword to encourage his wounded horse.
-Being the commander of the workmanlike Light Dragoons that had just gone through Hell and back, he was not inclined to be complimentary of the dressing of the Chasseurs d’Afrique as they advanced and he compared them unflatteringly with his own ragged, bleeding, powder stained troopers as he rode in, still clenching his cheroot tightly in his clenched teeth.
-Thinking that they looked like they had just stepped out of a bandbox, he saw them advance at a walk with skirmishers out, and where seemingly typical of the worst type of show soldiers out for a stroll, hanging on the verges of the battle so they could say, they had been there, playing at battle while the real men fought on.
+None of this grit was evident to Brevet Colonel Lord George Paget of the 4th Light Dragoons.
+One of the men now returning from the fools errand of a charge down the North Valley.
+Powder stained and pale with his mind reeling from concussion and his ears ringing, he was not in the best of moods as he rode out of the valley, using the flat of his sword to encourage his wounded horse.
+Being the commander of the workmanlike Light Dragoons that had just gone through Hell and back, he was not inclined to be complimentary of the dressing of the Chasseurs d’Afrique as they advanced and he compared them unflatteringly with his own ragged, bleeding, powder stained troopers as he rode in, still clenching his cheroot tightly between his teeth.
+Thinking that they looked as if they had just stepped out of a bandbox, he saw them advance at a walk with skirmishers out, and where seemingly typical of the worst type of show soldiers out for a stroll.
+Hanging on the verges of the battle so they could say, they had been there, playing at battle while the real men fought on.
 “You are very pretty to look at,” Paget remembered thinking scathingly “But you might as well have taken a turn with us, and then perhaps you would not look as spruce as you do.”
 Later he would have cause to feel guilty of his harsh criticism.

 The Russian flankers of No 6 Rifle Battalion strung out in skirmish order and largely hidden in the drab undergrowth that blended with their brown greatcoats, saw the sun glint off steel as the sabre blades where exposed to the light and heard both the deadly sound of hooves and the high spirited cry as the “Hunters of Africa” charged.
 A few scattered shots where all they had time to crack off before the Fire and Retire was sounded and they took to their heel’s, popping off shots as they went.
 In their open order the Chasseurs of Abdelal’s Demi Squadron easily outflanked them, but had a few saddles emptied by the discharge as they brought round their left shoulder’s while moving and rode amongst the fugitives laying about the riflemen with their sabres.
 The Guns of the first half battery where ahead, having cleared the skirmishers Abdelal continued his charge with great spirit and alacrity, the smooth and professional movements of the new wave of enemy cavalry unnerved the Russian infantry who upon seeing their confident advance instantly went to the right about and withdrew, triggering a general retrograde movement by all the Russian troops holding the heights, no one had been looking to the right when the light brigade had charged.
-The guns nearest the Chasseurs immediately limbered up and as the French came near the battery changed ground at the trot, not fast enough to prevent the Chassuers getting amongst them to hurry them on their way and sabre some gunners, seeing this, the other half battery fearing the danger of an open flank did likewise.
+The guns nearest the Chasseurs immediately limbered up and as the French came near the battery changed ground at the trot.
+They were not fast enough, however, to prevent the Chassuers getting amongst them, seeing this, the other half battery fearing the danger of an open flank did likewise.
 From his post in the reserve line, tightly controlling his supports General d’Allonville, identifiable by the guidon held by his Spahi, could watch with satisfaction as the whole Russian right, Cossacks and all, receded in front of his squadrons.